Nick Hornby: Film

 Several of Hornby's books have made the jump from page to screen.
 Hornby wrote the screenplay for the first, a 1997 British adaptation of Fever Pitch, starring Colin Firth.
 It was followed by High Fidelity in 2000, starring John Cusack, with the action shifted from London to Chicago.
 After this success, About a Boy was quickly picked up, and released in 2002, starring Hugh Grant.
 An Americanized Fever Pitch, in which Jimmy Fallon plays a hopelessly addicted Boston Red Sox fan who tries to reconcile his love of the game with that of his girlfriend (Drew Barrymore), was released in 2005.
 Johnny Depp purchased film rights to the book A Long Way Down before it was published.
 The book was made into the 2014 film of the same name starring Pierce Brosnan, Aaron Paul, Toni Collette and Imogen Poots.
+In 2015, he wrote the screenplay for Brooklyn starring Saoirse Ronan.
 The film adaptation of Juliet, Naked was released in 2018 starring Rose Byrne, Ethan Hawke and Chris O'Dowd.